Be Informed

 Holder of an integrated bachelor’s in economics and politics (2007) from Université Laval, Suzie O’Bomsawin also holds a master’s degree in business administration (international development – 2010).
 In addition, in 2020, she completed her university certification in corporate governance (ASC) at the Collège des administrateurs de sociétés of Université Laval.

-A member of the W8banaki Nation, she works as director of the Ndakina Office of the Grand Council of the Waban-Aki Nation located in Wôlinak.
-Her previous positions included training sector coordinator and aboriginal affairs advisor at the Ministère de l’Éducation, du Loisir et du Sport.
+A member of the W8banaki Nation, Ms. O’Bomsawin is Assistant General Director and Human Resources Manager at the Conseil des Abénakis d'Odanak.
+She was previously Director of the Ndakina Office of the Grand Council of the Waban-Aki Nation, located in Wôlinak.
+She has also acted as a training sector manager and Indigenous affairs advisor for the Ministère de l'Éducation, du Loisir et du Sport.

-A resident of the Odanak community, she is also very involved in an array of organizations dedicated to First Nations interests.
-For example, she was the spokesperson of the First Nations of Quebec and Labrador Youth Network from August 2011 to August 2015.
-She also chairs the board of directors of the Odanak Historical Society, an umbrella organization for the Musée des Abénakis.
-In addition, she is a member of the Quebec Native Women agency and helps to organize various cultural events in her community.
-Since June 2019, she has been a member of the Indigenous Advisory Committee of the Canadian Impact Assessment Agency.
+A resident of the Odanak community, she is deeply involved in various organizations dedicated to the interests of First Nations.
+She was spokesperson for the First Nations Quebec-Labrador Youth Network from August 2011 to August 2015.
+From 2015 to 2021, she chaired the Board of Directors of the Société historique d'Odanak, the umbrella organization of the Musée des Abénakis.
+In addition, she is a member of the organization Les Femmes Autochtones du Québec and is involved in organizing various cultural events in her community.

 Simon Picard holds a Bachelor of Laws (1998) from Université Laval and also completed a Master of Laws (2000) on Inuit land rights under the James Bay and Northern Quebec Agreement.
 He was called to the Quebec Bar in 2001.